-The school receives additional funding from the Local Authority each year to facilitate the needs of pupils requiring additional SEN support.
-The school leadership, through consultation with the SENCO and Governing Body, decide on how this funding will be deployed to meet the range and level of need for pupils with SEN across the whole school.
+The school receives additional funding from the Local Authority each year to facilitate the needs of pupils requiring additional SEND support.
+The school leadership, through consultation with the SENDCo and Governing Body, decide on how this funding will be deployed to meet the range and level of need for pupils with SEND across the whole school.

 A number of different resources are available to support pupils with additional needs.
-The range of additional resources include:
+The range of additional resources include, but are not limited to: